Capital Advisors Inc. OK Sells 9,131 Shares of Broadcom Inc. (NASDAQ:AVGO)

-Capital Advisors Inc. OK lowered its stake in Broadcom Inc. (NASDAQ:AVGO – Free Report) by 15.8% in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 48,836 shares of the semiconductor manufacturer’s stock after selling 9,131 shares during the period.
-Capital Advisors Inc. OK’s holdings in Broadcom were worth $42,361,000 at the end of the most recent quarter.
+Capital Advisors Inc. OK cut its position in Broadcom Inc. (NASDAQ:AVGO – Free Report) by 15.8% in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 48,836 shares of the semiconductor manufacturer’s stock after selling 9,131 shares during the quarter.
+Capital Advisors Inc. OK’s holdings in Broadcom were worth $42,361,000 as of its most recent SEC filing.

-Other large investors have also recently bought and sold shares of the company.
-BlackRock Inc. lifted its stake in shares of Broadcom by 1.7% during the first quarter.
-BlackRock Inc. now owns 29,844,893 shares of the semiconductor manufacturer’s stock valued at $19,146,692,000 after acquiring an additional 499,945 shares during the period.
-State Street Corp raised its holdings in Broadcom by 5.0% during the 1st quarter.
-State Street Corp now owns 16,632,123 shares of the semiconductor manufacturer’s stock worth $10,670,149,000 after purchasing an additional 794,832 shares during the last quarter.
-Geode Capital Management LLC lifted its position in Broadcom by 5.0% during the 1st quarter.
-Geode Capital Management LLC now owns 7,813,688 shares of the semiconductor manufacturer’s stock valued at $5,001,948,000 after purchasing an additional 375,418 shares during the period.
-Charles Schwab Investment Management Inc. boosted its stake in shares of Broadcom by 8.6% in the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 6,511,602 shares of the semiconductor manufacturer’s stock valued at $3,617,879,000 after purchasing an additional 513,864 shares during the last quarter.
-Finally, Morgan Stanley grew its position in shares of Broadcom by 12.5% during the 4th quarter.
-Morgan Stanley now owns 5,878,874 shares of the semiconductor manufacturer’s stock worth $3,287,056,000 after buying an additional 651,014 shares during the period.
-Institutional investors and hedge funds own 78.81% of the company’s stock.
+A number of other hedge funds have also recently made changes to their positions in AVGO.
+MRP Capital Investments LLC increased its holdings in Broadcom by 60.0% in the first quarter.
+MRP Capital Investments LLC now owns 56 shares of the semiconductor manufacturer’s stock valued at $36,000 after purchasing an additional 21 shares during the period.
+Grey Fox Wealth Advisors LLC bought a new stake in shares of Broadcom in the 4th quarter valued at about $39,000.
+Sageworth Trust Co acquired a new stake in shares of Broadcom in the first quarter valued at about $39,000.
+VitalStone Financial LLC raised its position in shares of Broadcom by 71.4% during the first quarter.
+VitalStone Financial LLC now owns 60 shares of the semiconductor manufacturer’s stock worth $40,000 after acquiring an additional 25 shares during the last quarter.
+Finally, Osterweis Capital Management Inc. lifted its stake in shares of Broadcom by 400.0% in the fourth quarter.
+Osterweis Capital Management Inc. now owns 75 shares of the semiconductor manufacturer’s stock worth $42,000 after acquiring an additional 60 shares during the period.
+78.81% of the stock is owned by institutional investors and hedge funds.

-In related news, Director Eddy W. Hartenstein sold 1,500 shares of Broadcom stock in a transaction dated Tuesday, September 12th.
-The shares were sold at an average price of $855.68, for a total transaction of $1,283,520.00.
-Following the completion of the sale, the director now owns 9,123 shares of the company’s stock, valued at approximately $7,806,368.64.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-In other Broadcom news, Director Check Kian Low purchased 11,000 shares of the firm’s stock in a transaction that occurred on Wednesday, September 6th.
+In related news, Director Check Kian Low acquired 11,000 shares of the company’s stock in a transaction on Wednesday, September 6th.
 The shares were acquired at an average cost of $872.03 per share, for a total transaction of $9,592,330.00.
-Following the completion of the purchase, the director now owns 15,951 shares of the company’s stock, valued at approximately $13,909,750.53.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, Director Eddy W. Hartenstein sold 1,500 shares of Broadcom stock in a transaction dated Tuesday, September 12th.
+Following the purchase, the director now owns 15,951 shares in the company, valued at $13,909,750.53.
+The acquisition was disclosed in a legal filing with the SEC, which is accessible through this link.
+In other news, Director Check Kian Low acquired 11,000 shares of Broadcom stock in a transaction on Wednesday, September 6th.
+The stock was acquired at an average cost of $872.03 per share, with a total value of $9,592,330.00.
+Following the transaction, the director now owns 15,951 shares of the company’s stock, valued at approximately $13,909,750.53.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Director Eddy W. Hartenstein sold 1,500 shares of Broadcom stock in a transaction that occurred on Tuesday, September 12th.
 The stock was sold at an average price of $855.68, for a total transaction of $1,283,520.00.
-Following the completion of the sale, the director now owns 9,123 shares of the company’s stock, valued at approximately $7,806,368.64.
+Following the transaction, the director now directly owns 9,123 shares in the company, valued at approximately $7,806,368.64.
 The disclosure for this sale can be found here.
-Company insiders own 2.20% of the company’s stock.
+2.20% of the stock is currently owned by corporate insiders.

-Broadcom (NASDAQ:AVGO – Get Free Report) last announced its quarterly earnings results on Thursday, August 31st.
-The semiconductor manufacturer reported $10.54 EPS for the quarter, beating analysts’ consensus estimates of $10.43 by $0.11.
+Broadcom (NASDAQ:AVGO – Get Free Report) last posted its earnings results on Thursday, August 31st.
+The semiconductor manufacturer reported $10.54 earnings per share for the quarter, topping analysts’ consensus estimates of $10.43 by $0.11.
 Broadcom had a net margin of 39.25% and a return on equity of 74.31%.
-The firm had revenue of $8.85 billion during the quarter, compared to analysts’ expectations of $8.85 billion.
-During the same quarter last year, the company posted $9.07 earnings per share.
-The company’s revenue for the quarter was up 4.5% compared to the same quarter last year.
-As a group, sell-side analysts forecast that Broadcom Inc. will post 37.89 EPS for the current fiscal year.
+The company had revenue of $8.85 billion for the quarter, compared to analyst estimates of $8.85 billion.
+During the same quarter in the prior year, the business posted $9.07 EPS.
+The firm’s revenue was up 4.5% compared to the same quarter last year.
+On average, analysts expect that Broadcom Inc. will post 37.89 EPS for the current fiscal year.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, September 29th.
-Shareholders of record on Thursday, September 21st will be issued a dividend of $4.60 per share.
-This represents a $18.40 annualized dividend and a yield of 2.21%.
+The business also recently announced a quarterly dividend, which will be paid on Friday, September 29th.
+Investors of record on Thursday, September 21st will be given a dividend of $4.60 per share.
 The ex-dividend date of this dividend is Wednesday, September 20th.
-Broadcom’s dividend payout ratio is 56.58%.
+This represents a $18.40 annualized dividend and a dividend yield of 2.21%.
+Broadcom’s payout ratio is 56.58%.

 Broadcom Inc designs, develops, and supplies various semiconductor devices with a focus on complex digital and mixed signal complementary metal oxide semiconductor based devices and analog III-V based products worldwide.
 The company operates in two segments, Semiconductor Solutions and Infrastructure Software.